 Going above and beyond what’s expected is where you, as a brand, start to reap some significant returns.

 Doing business as usual in the case of a movie empire:

 - Having a good director

-To truly shine as a brand, like Mission Impossible has done, one must exceed expectation.
+To truly shine as a brand, as Mission Impossible has done, one must exceed expectations.

-If you do this often enough (providing something above and beyond, something informative than what is expected, something useful beyond the usual, something well beyond the “expected transaction”), it becomes routine and your brand starts to become “exceptional” as part of its DNA and meaning.
+If you do this often enough (providing something above and beyond, something more informative than what is expected, way beyond the usual, something well beyond the “expected transaction”), it becomes routine, and your brand starts to become “exceptional” as part of its DNA and meaning.

 In the case of Cruise, he does his own stunts, works with a different director for each installment, and raises the bar that few, if any, actors of his age would even consider.

 So, the question becomes, how will your brand exceed expectations?